 The General Music Minor is designed for students with majors in non-music disciplines who want to take advantage of UB's music offerings to enrich their musical lives.

-The Music Academic Minor is designed for students with majors in non-music disciplines who are passionate about pursuing music study at the university level.
-This degree strengthens fundamental music theory and music history skills and allows students to choose four free music electives in the composition, music theory or music history concentrations.
-Additionally, limited tracks are available for students with an interest in music production, including a sequence of courses in electronic music production and an independent study working in the Slee and Baird performance spaces alongside the Director of Music Technology.
-All academic minors are required to participate in two Department of Music ensembles of their choice.
+This degree develops fundamental music theory and music history skills and allows students to choose four free music electives in the composition, music theory or music history concentrations.
+Tracks are also available for students with an interest in music production, including a sequence of courses in electronic music and an independent study working in the Slee and Baird performance spaces alongside the Director of Music Technology.
+All general music minors are required to participate in two Department of Music ensembles of their choice.

-The following is the approved normal course of study for students pursuing an Academic Music Minor.
+The following is the approved normal course of study for students pursuing an General Music Minor.
 In all cases a student's particular program should be determined in consultation with his or her academic advisor.
-There are 28 total required credit hours in music for this degree.
-Academic standards that apply to music majors will also apply to music minors.
+There are 20 total required credit hours in music for this degree.
+All music coursework must be completed at the level of "C" or higher.

 |Theory||Mus 105 - Music Theory, Analysis, and Aural Skills I||4 credits|

 |History||Mus 213 or 214 - Music History Survey 1 or 2||3 credits|

 |Course Electives||Three courses, chosen from the list below||9 credits|

 |Performance Electives||Two semesters of a 2-credit ensemble or lessons||4 credits|

 Course electives include: